Russian Language and Literature

 The Russian language and literature collection supports the teaching programs and research needs of students and faculty of the Russian Department.
-While departmental activity requires coverage of all periods of Russian language, literature, and civilization, concentration is on the literature of the 19th and 20th centuries and on current Slavic linguistics.
+While departmental activity requires coverage of all periods of Russian language, literature, and civilization, concentration is on the literature of the 19th and 20th centuries and Russian culture.
 Materials in film and theater studies, art and architecture, folklore, and history are also purchased.

 Russian is the only Slavic language taught at Dartmouth.
 The Department offers a major in language and literature, a major in Russian area studies (covering the former Soviet Union and Eastern Europe), and a modified major in Russian, which is satisfied by a coordinated program in Russian, comparative literature, economics, environmental studies, geography, government, and history.
 Departmental offerings emphasize the evolution and structure of the Russian language, and Russian literature of the 19th and 20th centuries.
 Independent study programs enable students to work on specialized topics such as the literature of earlier periods.
 Study abroad and honors programs are available.
 Graduate degrees are not offered.

 Russian language and literature is in the PG class of the Library of Congress classification scheme and in 891 of the Dewey Decimal Classification.
 Separate collection development policy statements cover Russian materials purchased in art, history, drama and film.
-The collection is primarily housed in the open stacks of Baker Library, although older materials, a high percentage of which are brittle and/or rare, have been transferred to Storage or to Permanent Reserve.
+The collection is primarily housed in the open stacks of Baker Library, although older materials, a high percentage of which are brittle and/or rare, have been transferred to the Dartmouth Library Depository.

 Russian is the primary language of the collection; English is the secondary language.
 German and French works are occasionally acquired, generally in the linguistics area.
 No Western language is excluded.
 Works in other Slavic languages have been collected at a minimum level, primarily as representative works of the given language.
 English translations from other Slavic languages, such as Ukrainian, Czech and Polish, are acquired on a regular basis.